Age of Synchronization Minimization in Wireless Networks with Random Updates and Time-Varying Timeliness Requirement: Introduction

 \IEEEPARstart{A}{s} wireless communication technology progresses, the concept of the Internet of Things (IoT) has emerged as a significant trend.
 In these scenarios, such as Industrial IoT (IIoT) \cite{Sisinni2018} and Vehicle-to-everything (V2X) \cite{etsi}, a central controller must monitor numerous different type of sensors, collecting status updates from the sensors to make decisions or operations.
 The information that the central controller focuses on is highly time-sensitive, indicating that the value of information is directly related to its freshness.

 To evaluate the freshness of information, the most commonly used metric is the Age of Information (AoI), which is defined as the time elapsed since the most recent information was generated \cite{Kaul2012}.
 The AoI is mainly applied in generate-at-will scenarios where status updates can be sampled at any time.
+In \cite{Krikidis2019,Ceran2019,Moltafet2020,Miridakis2022}, the minimization of the system AoI in wireless networks has been studied, while the studies in \cite{Farazi2018,Wu2024} optimized the average AoI of each node in multi-user networks.
 In an IoT system, the timeliness requirement of different sensors or nodes may differ.
 Taking IIoT as an example, the sensor for fire warning needs to keep higher timeliness than the sensor monitoring inventory.
 So the AoI of different sensor should be assigned different weights.
 The minimization of the weighted sum AoI in multi-user networks has been studied in \cite{Yates2017,Kadota2019,Sun2021}.
-Scheduling policies over error-free channel were proposed in \cite{Yates2017}.
-The author of \cite{Kadota2019} and \cite{Sun2021} studied AoI minimization over error-prone channel under throughput constraints and \cite{Sun2021} considered time-varying channel.

 However, the aforementioned researches have two issues: The AoI is not suitable for scenarios with random arrivals and they all focuse on fixed, time-invariant weights.